claudiopanariello/claudiopanariello.github.io/publications.markdown

 published: true
 order: 4
 ---
+- Panariello C. (2023).
+On the possibility of cultivating shadows. in SYNCHRONICITIES, a cura di Virginia Guidi e Carlo Caloro, Maretti Editore, ISBN 978-88-9397-068-6.

 - Panariello C., & Frid, E. (2023).
 SuperOM: a SuperCollider Class to Generate Music Scores in OpenMusic.
 Proceedings of the International Conference on Technologies for Music Notation and Representation (TENOR).

 - Panariello, C. (2023).
 Converging Creativity: Intertwining Music and Code (Doctoral dissertation, KTH Royal Institute of Technology).